Diplomats indicate Pakistan could embrace another crisis

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The diplomats posted here by the foreign capitals have indicated to their respective countries that Pakistan could embrace yet another crisis and turmoil in the wake of unity of the opposition and decision by the Pakistan Democratic Movement (PDM) to launch a campaign to oust the government.
+ISLAMABAD: The diplomats posted here by the foreign capitals have indicated to their respective countries that Pakistan could embrace yet another bigger crisis and turmoil in the wake of unity of the opposition and decision by the Pakistan Democratic Movement (PDM) to launch massive campaign to oust the government.

 The European diplomats are studying the situation with reference to future of democracy in their host country while Gulf states and Arab countries are more interested in ascertaining the social impact of such movement and its impact on the region.